silverstripe/silverstripe-search-service/docs/en/configuration.md

 }
 ```

-For more information on EnterpriseSearch specific configuration, see the [Implementations](implementations.md#EnterpriseSearch)
+For more information on EnterpriseSearch specific configuration, see the [Search- Service - Elastic](https://github.com/silverstripe/silverstripe-search-service-elastic)
-document.
+module.

 ## Advanced configuration